marcel-utz/MagRes-Back-to-work/preparations-B27-draft.md

 The task is to put away all items currently lying around.
 They do not need to be sanitised at this point, since they have not been handled in months.

+#### Checklist
+- [ ] Lab checked for obvious signs of damage, water leaks, etc
+- [ ] Work surfaces clear of hand tools, writing utensils, connectors, etc
+- [ ] Water taps flushed for at least 1 min (hot and cold)
+- [ ] Chemicals properly stored
+- [ ] Solvent bottles checked for damage
+- [ ] Ether bottles (THF, diethyl ether) checked for peroxides

-### PPE Personal Protective Equipment
+### Protective Equipment
-The task consists in making sure that all PPE equipment is in place, and easily accessible for anyone entering the lab.
+The task consists in making sure that all protective equipment is in place, and easily accessible for anyone entering the lab.

 **Gloves.** There will be a strict glove and sanitation policy in place in the NMR labs.